 Any Member who has received benefits from the Pension Trust Fund in excess of his/her accumulated contributions after Member’s rights were forfeited shall be required to pay back to the Fund the amount of the benefits received in excess of his/her accumulated contributions.
 The Board of Trustees may implement all legal action necessary to recover such funds.

-4. False, misleading, or fraudulent statements made to obtain public retirement benefits is prohibited; penalty
+4. False, misleading, or fraudulent statements made to obtain public retirement benefits are prohibited; penalty

 A. It is unlawful for a person to willfully and knowingly make, or cause to be made, or to assist, conspire with, or urge another to make, or cause to be made, any false, fraudulent, or misleading oral or written statement or withhold or conceal material information to obtain any benefit available under a retirement plan receiving funding under Florida Statutes, Chapter 175.